 During the winter, temperatures hover in the mid-60’s during the day,while normally lows dip into the lower 40’s.
 Tallahassee does not experience a lot of severe winter weather, and as a result is a popular “snowbird” location – residents of northern states will move down south and spend a few months in Florida, where the weather is more mild.

-Tallahassee is a wonderful place to live, and if you are looking for auto transport to the city, look no further than American Auto Shipping.
+Tallahassee is a wonderful place to live, and if you are looking for car shipping to Florida, look no further than American Auto Shipping.
 One toll free call to 800-930-7417, or taking one minute to fill out our free online quote request form will get you a free quote to ship your vehicle right away.
 So call or go online today and see what American Auto Shipping can do for you!

 - City of Tallahassee Official Website: http://www.talgov.com/